 Strong economic links and trade, across the island of Ireland and between Ireland and the United Kingdom bring significant benefits to both jurisdictions, helping to create jobs, enterprise and tax revenues that in turn contribute to prosperity and better services to society at large.
-These strong economic relationships and opportunities are significantly supported and developed through planning, investment and policy cooperation across a range of areas, both North/South and East/West, and this will remain a strong focus for the Government under the NPF, including through: Strong economic relationships and opportunities will remain a strong focus for the Government, including through:
+These strong economic relationships and opportunities are significantly supported and developed through planning, investment and policy cooperation across a range of areas, both North/South and East/West, and this will remain a strong focus for the Government under the NPF, including through:

-- Investment in Co-Centres for Research and Innovation led by Science Foundation Ireland, working with Northern Ireland and UK partners to bring researchers and industry together to perform world-leading research in areas of mutual economic, societal, health and environmental importance; - Continuing and growing all-island research partnerships with the United States, including the US-Ireland R&D Partnership Programme; - Supporting the expansion of Higher Education provision and deeper institutional cooperation in the North-West and across the island, including through investment in construction in a new teaching and student services building at Ulster University's Derry campus; - Deepening cooperation between further education institutions and developing cross-border apprenticeship programmes; - Developing inclusive exchange programmes for learners, staff, researchers and innovators of - institutions in Ireland, Northern Ireland and the Great Britain, to complement Erasmus+ and building on research investment through the Co-Centre and North South Research Programmes; - Supporting the work of InterTradeIreland to help businesses across the island grow all-island trade and investing in inter-agency working on common enterprise policy objectives including female entrepreneurship, clustering and innovation and sustainability investment; and, - Supporting cross-border approaches to attract investment and pursuing all-island opportunities to promote sustainable development of Agri-Food sector.
+- Investment in Co-Centres for Research and Innovation led by Science Foundation Ireland, working with Northern Ireland and UK partners to bring researchers and industry together to perform world-leading research in areas of mutual economic, societal, health and environmental importance; - Continuing and growing all-island research partnerships with the United States, including the US- Ireland R&D Partnership Programme; - Supporting the expansion of Higher Education provision and deeper institutional cooperation in the North-West and across the island, including through investment in construction in a new teaching and student services building at Ulster University's Derry campus; - Deepening cooperation between further education institutions and developing crossborder apprenticeship programmes; - Developing inclusive exchange programmes for learners, staff, researchers and innovators of institutions in Ireland, Northern Ireland and the Great Britain, to complement Erasmus+ and building on research investment through the Co-Centre and North South Research Programmes;

+- Supporting the work of InterTrade Ireland to help businesses across the island grow all-island trade and investing in inter-agency working on common enterprise policy objectives including female entrepreneurship, clustering and innovation and sustainability investment; and - Supporting cross-border approaches to attract investment and pursuing all-island opportunities to promote sustainable development of Agri-Food sector.